AshishChouhan85-zz/SELF-BALANCING-BOT/README.md

 been written in Arduino IDE.
 The working of the robot is satisfactory.
-The algorithm to run the robot uses concepts like **I2C Communication**, **Complementary filter** and **PID tuning**. **MPU6050** has been used to calculate the angle of inclination of the robot with the vertical. **L293D Motor driver** has been used to run two DC Motors of 200rpm each.
+The algorithm to run the robot uses concepts like **I2C Communication**, **Complementary filter** and **PID tuning**. **MPU6050** has been used to calculate the angle of inclination of the robot with the horizontal. **L293D Motor driver** has been used to run two DC Motors of 200rpm each.
 The robot only performs its basic function of balancing.

 # CONCEPT BEHIND THIS PROJECT